CamBitter/bike-theft-deterrent-system.github.io/README.md

 ## MCU

-We used the Huzzah32 esp32 feather board by Adafruit due to its wifi capabilities and because it was the hardware that we already had on hand.
-We used the Platformio coding environment on Visual Studio Code to flash to the device, which controlled all of the periphreals.
-We use its I2C and SPI functionalities, allowing it to manage all of the devices, and it also manipulates the horn via an output pin that controls a MOSFET.
+We used the Huzzah32 ESP32 Feather by Adafruit due to its WiFi and deep sleep capabilities, and because it we already had on hand.
+We used PlatformIO to build the structure of our project.
+We use I2C, SPI, and UART protocols to communicate with our array of sensors and peripherals.
+The ESP32 uses a MOSFET to control a horn wired to a 12V power source.
+We also make effective use of the ESP32's dual core.
+Our sensor loops are handled as FreeRTOS tasks which allow us to spread out CPU load and ensure our code is non-blocking.

 ---

-## Periphreals
+## Peripherals

 ### Fingerprint Scanner

-We are using Adafruits "Rugged Panel Mount Fingerprint Sensor with Bi-Color LED Ring - R503" as our fingerprint sensor.
+We are using Adafruit's "Rugged Panel Mount Fingerprint Sensor with Bi-Color LED Ring - R503" as our fingerprint sensor.
 The sensor exchanges data with the MCU on the RX and TX pins, as well as a separate interrupt pin for wakeup.
 With onboard memory, the sensor manages all fingerprint reading, verification, and storage internally.
 The red, pink, and blue LED ring is configured to show when the system is woken via the sensor.
 It also indicates if a scan is read as a match, and, with the OLED, walks the user through enrolling a new fingerprint.

 ---

 ### Accelerometer

+We are using Adafruit's LIS3DH acceleromter.
+It features high sensitiviy, 3-axis detection, and low-power modes.
+It also can be configured to supply and interrupt when a certain threshold of motion is setup.
+Our acceleromter is primarly used to wake up our system.
+When the acceleromter detects a threshold of motion, it will trigger the ESP32 wakeup process.
+Once the interrupt is triggered, the acceleromter moves into a higher-power mode, where it reads for acceleration more frequently.
+New acceleration events will reset the ESP32 sleep timer.
+It is wired using I2C.

 ---